Ensuring a Safe, Supportive, and Affirming

 MISSION & PURPOSE

-The BSC Office of Multicultural Affairs is proud to launch its new Ally Training Program.
+The BSC Office of Multicultural Affairs is proud to sponsor its Ally Training Program.
 The purpose of this initiative is to raise awareness of gay, lesbian, bisexual and transgender issues and to ensure a safe and supportive environment for our gay, lesbian, bisexual and transgender students.

 The BSC Ally Training Program is a team of BSC faculty and staff dedicated to fostering a climate of respect for and acceptance of all people regardless of their identity or background.
 It is an educational initiative that offers resources and information about the concerns of the gay, lesbian, bisexual, and transgender community.